mischn-dev/popRR/README.md

 **Additional hints for the SNP calling:**
 - if available, use an *SNP reference map*, like <http://ftp.ensemblgenomes.org/pub/plants/release-52/variation/vcf/hordeum_vulgare/>
     - this is helpful to avoid false positive detections and will improve the overall recombination rate accuracy
+    - use the `--regions-file` flag to include a *bed* position file in the variant calling
+        - find more information here <https://samtools.github.io/bcftools/bcftools.html#common_options>
 - exclude Indels, as these tend to have higher false-positive rates